benjaminoo/electroneum-instant-payments-woocommerce/electroneum-instant-payments-for-woocommerce/README.txt

 == Changelog ==

+= 1.1.6 =
+* Fix - Replaces URL for QR code generator service following deprecation of Google's QR code server

+= 1.1.5 =
+* Fix - Implemented a fix that checks the ETN amount sent before confirmining the transaction

 = 1.1.4 =
 * Feature - More verbose order notes to inform store owner of payment progress (visible on order page in Wordpress dashboard).
 * Fix - Error messages are no longer persistent when saving API keys on settings page